 Yes and No, its kind of both honestly.
 At the end of the day I am a business.
 But to be frank anything great will always cost resources.
 Something will always cost us whether that’s time, money effort or emotional effort.
 I actually do want our kids to improve their skills.
-I dedicate a portion of my life to the martial arts so one day our kids turn out better than I did growing up especially in our town like ours where Las Vegas community needs a home to call home, and me being born and raised here I want to create that with our dojo.
+I dedicate a portion of my life to the martial arts in Las Vegas so one day our kids turn out better than I did growing up especially in our town like ours where Las Vegas community needs a home to call home, and me being born and raised here I want to create that with our dojo.

 Sure the trophies are pretty expensive, I could have gotten cheaper ones and maybe the same results.
 But I didn’t.
 Because when you sees the child holding a trophy compared to a small cheap medal ( I could have made more money ordering medals for $5 each) you’ll see why I made the investment.

 - I’ve spent hours back and forth to the trophy shop

 - I’ve been on the phone with my mentors learning how to prep for a great event so your child has an amazing memory for a lifetime.